 In the popular press, his college was called “Matthew’s Folly,” and whether or not this “magnificent enterprise” would succeed was very much an open question.
 The first class of 353 students, paying $350 for tuition and “residence,” arrived in September 1865 and soon proved to the world that women were indeed as capable of intellectual achievement as men.

 A hundred years later, in 1969, Vassar again led the way, becoming the first of the elite single-sex colleges to embrace coeducation.
-Today, the student body numbers 2,450—55% women, 45% men, from every state in the U.S. and over 50 foreign countries.
+Today, the student body numbers 2,450—57% women, 43% men, from every region of the U.S. and over 55 foreign countries.

 The unique traditions upon which the college was founded continue to be upheld today: a determination to excel, an appetite for experimentation, a dedication to the liberal arts and sciences, a willingness to lead, and a commitment to the advancement of equality.